 2. If you have had one or, at most, two semesters of French, you may also be eligible to take French 101, though you should contact the instructor of that class for more information.
 See the Class Schedules to determine the instructor.

 3. If you have had two semesters or more of classroom instruction in French in the past, you have two choices:

 a) As part of first-year orientation activities, an online placement exam is proctored for you at the beginning of the academic year, typically in late August in the basement of Shain library.
 During this session, faculty members of the French department are also on hand to answer any questions about placement, classes and the activities of the French department.
-The day after the exam, your results are posted on the bulletin boards next to the French department in Blaustein Humanities Building, 3rd floor.
+The day after the exam, a professor from the French Department will contact you by email to indicate into which level French class you have placed.
 You then sign up for the appropriate level class during registration.

 b) You may also opt to use the results of any one of the following three exams to determine the (approximate) appropriate level of French class for you: